 Education in, about and for the Environment

-3.3 To what extend do teachers offer students learning opportunities about how nature works?
+3.3 To what extent do teachers offer students learning opportunities about how nature works?

-Although 2011 World Water Day was March 22, every day at Hillside we stress the importance of using less water.
+Every day at Hillside we stress the importance of using less water, electricity, and other resources.
 Many schools have expressed interest in resources to help students understand the difficulties some communities and many countries face in obtaining clean drinking water.
 The story of Ryan’s Well explains the tenacity of one boy, Ryan Hreljac, who perseveres to reach his goal to provide clean drinking water to children.

 Read the story of Ryan’s Well or go to: http://www.ryanswell.ca/